 The Contractor shall not include covenant-not-to-compete requirements in its provider agreements.
 Specifically, the Contractor shall not contract with a provider and require that the provider not provide services for any other AHCCCS Contractor.
-In addition, except for cost sharing requirements, the Contractor shall not enter into subcontracts that contain compensation terms that discourage providers from serving any specific eligibility category.
+In addition, the Contractor shall not enter into subcontracts that contain compensation terms that discourage providers from serving any specific eligibility category.